FAQs

 Q: How does KLF preserve the dignity of those they serve?

-A: KLF's Grocery Pantry Program aims at operating as a grocery store, with a variety of food options in each of the USDA's MyPlate categories.
-Clients have access to fresh and non-perishable food to meets dietary and cultural needs.
+A: KLF clients have access to fresh and non-perishable food to meets dietary and cultural needs.
 KLF also strives to provide food to clients in multiple ways (at our pantries, through Mobile Food Initiatives, via home delivery, and more) to try to meet people where they're at rather than having a one-size-fits-all model.

 Q: How often can I volunteer for KLF?